Rene-007/atomicDDA/100_simpleDDA/README.md

 <div align="center"><img src="/003_media/rectangular-cuboid_results.jpg" alt="Results for the 50x40x30 rectangular"></div>

-They look reasonable and for further shapes and dielectric surroundings they were also calculated and compared to results of full Mie and MMP calculations.
+The spectra look reasonable and the code was cross-checked by calculating further shapes & dielectric surroundings and comparing the results to of full Mie and MMP calculations.

 Finally, it is worth looking at the console output of the calculations: